Getting a Right to Buy Mortgage to buy your council home after receiving a discount from the council

 - Last 3 months’ bank statements showing your current rent being paid and salary credit.

 What is the next step to see if I can get a Right to Buy mortgage?

 We will provide you with product research giving you a breakdown of affordability repayments and all fees, and upon your acceptance, we can oversee the application to the chosen lender.

-For more information on Right to Buy Mortgage products please contact us on T: 020 7993 2044 or alternatively complete the simple enquiry form on the top right hand side of this page.
+For more information on Right to Buy Mortgage products please contact us on T: 020 7993 2044 or click on the below button.